tuchit/Thanox/7-Ref.md

 ---
 layout: default
-title:  "其他文章参考"
+title:  "Other article references"
-summary: "其他文章参考"
+summary: "Other article references"
 nav_order: 8
 ---

-# 其他文章参考
+# Other article references